Binance Market Update (2022-11-11)

 Binance

 Most major cryptocurrencies by market cap are trading lower.
-Market outperformers include PEOPLE, DYDX, and ANT, up by 31%, 26%, and 13%, respectively.
+Market outperformers include DEXE, DYDX, and PERP, up by 23%, 17%, and 13%, respectively.

 Top stories of the day: